dharvess-DA/POWER-BI-Challenges/README.md

 ## Dimension Tables

- These following tables are  Dimension Tables. links to the sales table.
+ These following tables are  Dimension tables links to the sales table.

   - Customers: Contains demographic and descriptive data about the people buying the cars (Age, City, Email, First Name, Gender, Job Role, Last Name).